burkeholland/quick-start/src/chapters/chapter6.md

 </Page.optionsMenu>
 ```

-Now we need to get our grocery list into a comma-delimited format and feed it to the socialSharing widget.
+Now you need to get our grocery list into a comma-delimited format and feed it to the socialSharing widget.
 To do this, add a function to return our list at the bottom of `/app/views/list/list.js`:

 ```